 Images must be in jpeg format, no more than 1920 pixels wide, and no more than 1200 pixels high.
 If you aren't sure how to resize your image, check out the SPS-Digital-File-Export.pdf

 Images may be color, infrared, or monochrome.
 All images used must have been taken by the maker.
 (For example, do not use a sky provided by Photoshop if you use the "Sky Replacement" tool.)
-Clip art is not allowed.
+Clip art or other vector art is not allowed.
 The recommended color space is sRGB.

 Dodging and burning, spot adjustments, HDR, and other common types of post processing methods are allowed in all categories (although they should be used very sparingly in Nature.)
 Frames and vignettes may be added in all categories.
 "Creative" filters may be used in Creative and Open, but not in Nature.

-A member may submit two images total among the Categories of Creative, Nature, and Open.
-Click on the name of each Category below to go to a page with a more detailed explanation that includes examples.
+A member may submit two images total among the Categories of Creative, Nature, Open, and Themes.
+Click on the name of each Category below to go to a page with a more detailed explanation with examples.

 Creative (includes Abstracts / Patterns / Altered Reality)